 To keep those pearly whites looking great, a daily or weekly tooth brushing is in order.
 Nails should be clipped about every 2 to 3 weeks.

 Clip puppies’ nails more frequently because they tend to grow fast.

 Ears should be cleaned out periodically with a good ear cleaner and cotton ball.
 Hair grows inside of the ear and should be removed periodically.

-Use an ear powder to coat the ear hair and then pluck the hairs out with your fingertips.
+To clean out their ears, use an ear powder to coat the ear hair and then remove the ear hairs with your fingertips.
 You may also use a pair of tweezers or hemostat.

 This is a healthy breed and responsible breeders are trying to keep it that way through health screenings, DNA testing and other health tests.

 Some genetic issues that have been identified in the Bolognese breed include:

 These same issues have also been identified in many small breed dogs.